 Backpacking Guide to the beautiful Columbine Lake at 12,700 feet

-I’ve done my share of backpacking to insanely colored lakes, but backpacking Columbine Lake in Colorado was a real shocker.
+I’ve done my share of backpacking to insanely pretty lakes, but backpacking Columbine Lake in Colorado was a real shocker.
 Sitting at 12,700 feet in the middle of the San Juan Mountains outside of Silverton, Columbine Lake’s deep blue color will stop you in your tracks if the thin air doesn’t.

 At only 4.3 miles up, it’s a pretty attainable hike if you’re willing to work for it as you gain close to 3,000 feet over the short hike.
 Then, all you have to do is think about the swim you have waiting for you once you arrive.
-In terms of backpacking Colorado, this might take the cake!
+In terms of backpacking in Colorado, this might take the cake!

 Hiking and Backpacking to Columbine Lake in Colorado